1922 Austin twin tornadoes: Second tornado

 The greatest property toll occurred when the tornado tracked over Penn Field, where it destroyed the automobile plant of the Woodward Manufacturing Company; five large brick buildings were demolished and a steel water tower was toppled.
 Two people were killed there and twenty-eight others were injured.
 Most of the casualties occurred at the facility's living quarters or planing mill; some were outside watching the tornado as it moved across Travis Heights when they were struck by debris.
 The Woodward Manufacturing Company assessed $300,000 in losses at the plant.
 Another person at Penn Field outside of the factory was also killed.
 Debris from the destruction at Penn Field was lofted over 100 ft into the air and was blown onto the busy Post Road connecting Austin with San Antonio, Texas, but caused no loss of life.
 Additional debris broke through the roof of the St. Elmo schoolhouse; the building itself also moved at least 20 ft off its foundation.
 One person was killed in the St. Elmo area, which was reportedly "wiped out" by the tornado.
 The tornado's path then curved towards the west, destroying a dairy and other buildings.
 Two cows and a horse at the dairy were killed.
 It was at this point that the tornado was at its widest, with a diameter of some 225 yd.
 Two people were killed northwest of Manchaca.
 Six people were killed in a single home 2 mi southeast of Oak Hill; little remained of the home aside from the stones that once comprised its chimney.
 Other small homes nearby were also leveled.
 Tornadic damage after this point was largely inflicted upon farms and forests to the southwest, with swaths of fallen timber and debris resulting from the tornado's trek into more forested areas.
 Grazulis's 1991 assessment of the second tornado's damage estimated that it was an F4 tornado on the Fujita scale.
 Estimates of the tornado's death and damage toll vary.
 Press reports and documentation published in the Monthly Weather Review list either 12 or 13 deaths.
-The May 5, 1922 edition of The Austin Statesman enumerated 13 fatalities and 44 injuries, with property damage reaching $725,000; the following day's edition enumerated 12 fatalities.
+The May 5, 1922 edition of The Austin Statesman enumerated 13 fatalities and 44 injuries; the following day's edition enumerated 12 fatalities.
 The injured were sent to three area hospitals.